ipfabric/docs/docs/support/known_issues/Vendors/cisco/Invalid_Identification_String.md

 For more details see: [CSCsq51052](https://quickview.cloudapps.cisco.com/quickview/bug/CSCsq51052)

 **Fix:** To resolve the issue, enforce SSH version 2 on IOS devices using the command `ip ssh version 2`.
 Subsequently, validate the current SSH version using the command `show ip ssh`.

+**Fix:** Starting with IP Fabric v7.10, our SSH client recognizes SSH protocol version 2.99 and is able to connect to affected Cisco IOS devices.